Giclée Reproduction of 2-D Art

 It is important to recognize that a Giclée reproduction creates a new piece of art – in a different medium from the original.
 Our digitizing process captures colors in a manner that differs from the human eye, and our printers create prints with pigments that differ from those used to create the original art.
 The paper or canvas that we use for printing will be different than that of the original.
 Our goal is to come as close as possible to reproducing the original — but it will always be a new and different work of art.
 We have a wide choice of paper and canvas surfaces for you to choose from, and we print with state-of-the-art Epson wide format printers that utilize archival pigment inks rather than dyes.
 Our goal is perfection ….
 Nothing less will leave the studio.

 The cost to digitize art is $50.
-For pieces that are 11×14 inches or less, we can shoot 2 pieces at one time – $50 for 2 images.
 Art that is greater than 40×60 inches – or that requires polarization is $75.00 per image.

 The first step is to create a digital image of your art.
-We use a very special camera system from Better Light, made in California and used by the top museums and galleries around the world.
+We use a very special camera system from Better Light, made in California that has been used by museums and galleries around the world.
 We also use the lights provided by them, HID lights that produce little or no heat – safe for art.

 We digitize art on an easel – up to 48 X 96 inches.
 For art that is highly reflective or mounted behind glass, we can polarize the light to reduce reflections.
-The Better Light system capture “Pure” RGB colors in a unique manner – without the artificial “Bayer Filter” interpolation used by traditional Cameras from Nikon, Canon, Sony, etc. Our system has a resolution equal to 248 megapixels – and we produce images that are about 600 MB each.
+The Better Light system captures “Pure” RGB colors in a unique manner – without the artificial “Bayer Filter” interpolation used by traditional Cameras from Nikon, Canon, Sony, etc. Our system has a resolution equal to 348 megapixels – and we produce images that are about 800 MB each.

 The computer monitors are routinely color-calibrated so that on-screen images can match the printed images.
 The images from the Better Light Camera System are captured as RGB images at 16 bit depth – allowing for editing and printing without artifacts.